Aerospace91/Python_100Days/README.md

 ---
 Day 7 - Temparature Conversion
 1. Write a program to convert temperature from Celsius to Fahrenheit.
 2. Write a program to convert temperature from Fahrenheit to Celsius

+## Day 8 - Simple Calculator
+---
+Day 8 - Simple Calculator
+Create a simple calculator program that can add, subtract, multiply, and divide two integers